These old fashioned Peanut Butter Cookies are slightly crisp on the outside, chewy and soft on the inside, and have the best peanut butter flavor.

-- Mix together the dry ingredients: the flour, salt, and baking soda.
+- Combine the dry ingredients.
+In a large bowl whisk together the flour, salt, and baking soda.

-- Cream the butter with the brown sugar and granulated sugar.
+- Combine the “wet” ingredients.
+Cream the butter with the brown sugar and granulated sugar, then add in the butter, eggs, and vanilla.

-- Scoop the cookies onto a parchment lined baking sheet.
+- Form into cookies and bake.
+Scoop the cookies onto a parchment lined baking sheet.
 Press down with a fork to make a hash mark, and bake.

 - Make sure to pack your brown sugar.
 It is what helps make these cookies chewy.

-- Bring your eggs to room temperature while you are working by putting them in a bowl of warm water for five minutes.
+- Bring your eggs to room temperature.
+To do this, put them in a bowl of luke warm water for five minutes while you are prepping the rest of the recipe.

 - Use a cookie scoop.
 This creates uniform cookies that cook at the same rate.